popphp/popcorn/README.md

 $app->run();
 ```

-The `default` parameter sets the controller as the default controller
+The `default` parameter sets the controller as the default controller to handle
-to handle routes that aren't found.
-Typically, there is a default action
+routes that aren't found.
+Typically, there is a default action in the controller,
-such as an `error` method to handle this.
+such as an `error` method, to handle this.

 [Top](#popcorn-php-micro-framework)